Living-Learning Communities and Themed Communities

 Our Theme Communities options create a place for intentional programs surrounding a particular theme.
 An application is required for all communities.

-Muscat Scholars Program – a community in Toler Hall designed to provide incoming first-year, first-generation USF students with mentors, structured support, previews to the academic and social experience, and seamless transition through the first year and beyond.
+Muscat Scholars Program – a community in Hayes Healy Hall designed to provide incoming first-year, first-generation USF students with mentors, structured support, previews to the academic and social experience, and seamless transition through the first year and beyond.

 Gender Inclusive Housing – provides students a safe, affirming, and inclusive community living option for students of all gender identities, gender expressions and lived experiences in Toler Hall, Lone Mountain East and Loyola Village.